 The Restoration Approach as detailed in this document has been adopted to allow for flexibility of provider technologies to be further explored.
 This approach will enable the Restoration Time expectation of restoring 60% of GB demand within 24 hours to be met with wider types of providers and with more consideration for the entire network, rather than particular areas.

 In the short term the aim is to maintain and improve the Restoration Time expectations, whilst broadening participation for Black Start services.
-More specifically, we aim to provides transparency around technical requirements and guidance for service opportunities for providers of all technology types in a clear and consistent manner.
+More specifically, we aim to provide transparency around technical requirements and guidance for service opportunities for providers of all technology types in a clear and consistent manner.
 This will increase both the market awareness of the service and open the service to a wider range of providers, enabling competition.

 We will continue to monitor Restoration Time in real time and take necessary actions e.g. warming of additional units to ensure Restoration Time is achieved as we have done so in previous years.
 Further information in Part 3.